plone/plone.restapi-client/docs/actions/addons.md

 ## Get Addons list

-This function returns the list of all add-ons in the portal.

-- Function name: `getAddonsQuery`
+### Query function

+Use the `getAddonsQuery` function to get the query for fetching the add-ons at a given path.

+### Hook

+Use the `useGetAddons` hook to get the add-ons at a given path.

 ## Get Addon

+### Query function

-This function returns the information about an individual add-on at the given path.
+Use the `getAddonQuery` function to get the query for fetching an add-on at a given path.

-- Function name: `getAddonQuery`
+### Hook

+Use the `useGetAddon` hook to get an add-on at a given path.

 ### Parameters